Amid the tragedy, good news for Sarim

 left unconsumed as he began to load them onto a waiting truck.

 “My body is at work but my thoughts and heart are at home in my village,” he said, blinking back tears, his red-rimmed eyes vacant pools of sadness.
-Another of his friends had been lucky – he had leapt from the bridge into thefrom the tiny island and onto the bridge.
-He swam to shore and made his way to the apartment he and Sarim share in Phnom Penh, losing his cell phone and his shoes in the process. as the panic began when an estimated one million people swarmed
+Another of his friends had been lucky – he had leapt from the bridge into the Bassac River as the panic began when an estimated one million people swarmedfrom the tiny island and onto the bridge.
+He swam to shore and made his way to the apartment he and Sarim share in Phnom Penh, losing his cell phone and his shoes in the process.

 Sarim and a co-worker at Java said the government has agreed to cover the costs of medical care for those injured in the crushing crowd.
 They had also heard the government was offering payments to the families of the dead and injured.
 Word travels fast here, and for once the rumors were accurate.
 The government announced early Tuesday that it would pay $1,250 each to families of the dead, and $250 to those who were injured in the tragedy.For Sarim , the lunchtime rush at Java Café also brought welcome news from his friend in Kampong Cham province.
 “He is fine…he is at home in the province,” Sarim beamed from behind the coffee counter at the trendy restaurant located about a quarter mile from where the tragedy took place only hours earlier.
 Outside, ambulance sirens continued to wail periodically throughout the morning past workers laboring in the morning sun to clear debris from the city’s streets as Phnom Penh resumed its characteristic thrum.
 Citizens went about their business, their ever-present toothy smiles replaced by grim faces and downcast eyes, creating tragic images in a country where misery and loss are all-too familiar realities.